Ticks and Tick-Borne Diseases in Uganda, New Scientific Research Delivers Anti-Tick Vaccine

-Further, acaricides are toxic chemicals, often leaving chemical residues in milk and meat, which can affect human health in the longterm.
+Further, acaricides are toxic chemicals, often leaving chemical residues in milk and meat, which can affect human health in the long term.
 As climate change increasingly becomes a major issue concern, attention has thus shifted to acaricides, and their environmental footprint.

-This growing concern of the general impact of acaricides on cattle products, the environment and growing resistance has brought to the fore, a new generation of innovative researchers across Africa, who are dedicated to the invention of effective antiprotozoal drugs and anti-tick vaccines that are not only environment friendly, but also leave no trace in cattle products, improving the quality of meat and milk for human consumption.
+This growing concern of the general impact of acaricides on cattle products, the environment, and growing resistance has brought to the fore, a new generation of innovative researchers across Africa, who are dedicated to the invention of effective antiprotozoal drugs and anti-tick vaccines that are not only environment friendly but also leave no trace in cattle products, improving the quality of meat and milk for human consumption.

 New Scientific Research Delivers Anti-Tick Vaccine

-Due to continued resistance of ticks to acaricides and their negative impact on human health and the environment, researchers across Africa are working on innovating better alternatives to replace pesticides/ acaricides, including vaccines produced through genetic engineering.
+Due to the continued resistance of ticks to acaricides and their negative impact on human health and the environment, researchers across Africa are working on innovating better alternatives to replace pesticides/ acaricides, including vaccines produced through genetic engineering.

-In fact, following the introduction of its own tick vaccine, Gavac – a study of more than 600,000 dairy cattle in Cuba showed a drastic reduction in acaricide application of more 87% and a further reduction in national acaricide consumption of 82% overall, between 1995 and 2003.
+In fact, following the introduction of its tick vaccine, Gavac – a study of more than 600,000 dairy cattle in Cuba showed a drastic reduction in acaricide application of more 87% and a further reduction in national acaricide consumption of 82% overall, between 1995 and 2003.

 According to Dr. Margaret Kahwa, TicVac-U prompts antibodies that naturally fight off ticks in cows.
 Contingent on the number of generated antibodies, ticks will feed to fullness and die without laying eggs.
 Even if they do lay eggs, they don’t hatch and if they do, chances of the larvae surviving are slim.

-Considering the importance of cattle to the livelihood of Ugandans and Africans in general, reducing ticks and tick-borne diseases through vaccination will have notable effect on the economic benefits of farmers and the country in general.
+Considering the importance of cattle to the livelihood of Ugandans and Africans in general, reducing ticks and tick-borne diseases through vaccination will have a notable effect on the economic benefits of farmers and the country in general.